sidiousvic/sidious.pizza/posts/fa-equals-kfo.md

 ```

-Thus, when `Fa < Fmax` the amount of finding out is directly proportional to `F`.
-When `Fa` reaches or exceeds `Fmax`,

 This piecewise function demonstrates that while the fucking about generally leads to increased finding out, _there is a crucial limit beyond which it becomes counterproductive to fuck about_.

 ![A T-Rex with a full belly](/assets/images/belly-full.webp){ optimize width=800 fetchpriority="high" caption="Be careful" }

-Let this be a useful formula by means of which we can compute the optimal amount of finding out, provided we are able to establish the values for `k` and `Fmax` with any degree of practical accuracy.
+Let this be a useful means by which we can estimate the optimal amount of fucking about, provided we are able to establish the values for `k` and `Fmax` practical accuracy.

-Thanks to Ville, my dear snowman pal and collaborator in this research.
-Stay tuned for more, and remember...